Winfield Township, New Jersey: The creation of Winfield Township

 Winfield Township School 5th Grade Class 1948–1949, Winfield Township, New Jersey.

-On June 30, 1941—six days after the construction of Winfield Park had begun—Union County Assemblyman Pascoe presented a bill to the New Jersey General Assembly establishing Winfield Township, New Jersey (originally, the bill called for the establishment of Lindark, New Jersey).
+On June 30, 1941—six days after the construction of Winfield Park had begun—Union County Assemblyman Pascoe presented a bill to the New Jersey General Assembly establishing Winfield Township as an independent municipality (originally, the bill called for the establishment of Lindark, New Jersey).
 After presenting the bill, Pascoe asked for and received a suspension of the rules so that the vote on the bill could follow its first reading.
 The bill passed the assembly 35 to 20 and was sent immediately on to the New Jersey Senate, which also suspended its rules and voted the bill through 14 to 0 on July 14, 1941.
 On July 21, 1941, Governor Charles Edison vetoed the bill returning it to the legislature with a letter chastising the members for approving a bill that he believed was counter to the needs of the national defense program.
 In his view, it was discriminatory towards defense workers; it did not consider the important passage of Title II of the Lanham Act by Congress on June 28, 1941 (another indication that money was only a partial driving force for opposition against Winfield); it created an unprecedented "Federal Island" in the State of New Jersey; it failed to consider that the State's constitution would not permit Winfield's new residents to elect local government officials until they had resided in the town for at least one year.
 It ignored that the bill's passage violated the New Jersey Constitution's specific guidelines concerning public announcements and opening hearings before a bill could be passed.
 Governor Edison's letter was read before the Legislature on July 28, 1941.
 At the reading's conclusion, there was no debate; Assemblyman Pascoe once again asked for a suspension of the rules, and the veto was immediately overturned by a vote of 33 to 24.
 The bill was immediately sent to the Senate, which suspended its rules on the same afternoon and overturned the Governor's veto by a vote of 11 to 5.
 Thus on July 28, 1941, Winfield Township, New Jersey, was established.
 Forty Clark Township opposition leaders were present in Trenton, New Jersey on July 28, 1941, and celebrated Winfield's establishment in the halls of Capital building.